ut-issl/s2e-documents/Specifications/Environment/Spec_CelestialRotation.md

         <img src="./figs/Result_ECIECEF_Matlab.png"  width="360" />

     The results agree well.
-Note that Matlab is based on the reference system of IAU-2000, while S2E is based on IERS Conventions 2003.
+Note that Matlab is based on the IAU-2000/2005 reference system, while S2E is based on IERS Conventions 2003.